xlladdins/xll/docs/Excel4MacrosA-D.md

 **DATA.FIND**(**logical**)

-Logical    is a logical value that specifies whether to enter or exit the Data Find mode.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to enter or exit the Data Find mode.
 If logical is TRUE, Microsoft Excel carries out the Find command; if FALSE, Microsoft Excel carries out the Exit Find command.
 If logical is omitted, the function toggles between Find and Exit Find.

 **Related Functions**

-DATA.FIND.NEXT   Finds next matching record in a database
+DATA.FIND.NEXT&nbsp;&nbsp;&nbsp;Finds next matching record in a database

-DATA.FIND.PREV   Finds previous matching record in a database
+DATA.FIND.PREV&nbsp;&nbsp;&nbsp;Finds previous matching record in a database

 Return to [top](#A)